agilord/aws_client/generated/aws_dlm_api/README.md

 **Generated Dart library from API specification**

 *About the service:*
-With Amazon Data Lifecycle Manager, you can manage the lifecycle of your AWS resources.
+With Amazon Data Lifecycle Manager, you can manage the lifecycle of your Amazon Web Services resources.
 You create lifecycle policies, which are used to automate operations on the specified resources.

 ## Links